Lucino772/missabrick/README.md

 docker run -d -p 8080:8080 missabrick:latest
 ```

-You can also juste pull the image from GitHub Container registry:
+You can also just pull the image from GitHub Container registry:
 ```shell
 docker pull ghcr.io/lucino772/missabrick:main
 ```